mgmartinelli/CDD/README.md

 Visit our website [here][heroku-website].

+The algorithm that determines new district lines is slightly adapted from Chris Larson's *redistricting* project.
+That GitHub repo can be found [here][chrismlarson-repo]

 ### Requirements:

 The application is run using Python 3.7, but anything above 3.5 should be a safe bet.